acaprojects/ts-composer/README.md

 `npm run build`

-## Installation

 ## Usage

 You can install Typescript composer with the npm command

 `npm install --save-dev @acaprojects/ts-composer`

-After the package is installed you import `Composer` into your application
+After the package is installed you can import `Composer` into your application

 ```typescript
 import { Composer } from '@acaprojects/ts-composer'